apollo

 caution

-RIVASTIGMINE may make you feel dizzy or drowsy.
+Rivastigmine may cause dizziness or drowsiness.
 Do not drive if you experience any symptoms that affect your ability to drive or operate machinery.

 • Safety Warning